 3. Developing Custom Dashboard Pages

-You can code your own pages using HTML, JavaScript, and React in order to create completely custom visualization that meet requirements otherwise not addressed natively by the platform.
+You can code your own pages using HTML, JavaScript, and React in order to create completely custom visualizations that meet requirements otherwise not addressed natively by the platform.

 Custom pages are structured around a specific set of files.
 These files not only determine the page’s settings (for example, references to local or external CDN-exposed CSS and JavaScript libraries), but also define its logic and overall functionality.
+Learn about each type of file in our technical documentation.
 The file structure for a page is as follows:

 ├── manifest.toml